-If you’re facing a DUI charge, you will have a second case dealing with DMV after a DUI dealing with you privilege to operate a motor vehicle in the State of Colorado.
+If you're facing a DUI charge, you will have a second case dealing with the DMV after a DUI dealing with your privilege to operate a motor vehicle in the state of Colorado.

 If you are driving in the State of Colorado, you have consented to providing a chemical test to a police officer to determine the alcohol content of your blood or breath.
 See C.R.S. § 42-4-1301.1.
 To request a driver to perform a test, an officer needs to have probable cause to believe you are committing an alcohol related driving offense.
 This typically comes from the reason the officer pulled you over, the officer’s observations of indicia of alcohol consumption, and any admissions an individual makes concerning alcohol consumption.
 The law does not provide you the right to counsel prior to selecting a test, and you are free to refuse to take the tests.
 If you refuse to take the test, the impact on your ability to drive could be worse.

 If the test comes back with a BAC greater than .08, Colorado law will require that your license be revoked.
 For a first offense, the license will be revoked for a period of 9 months.
 A second or refusal requires your license to be revoked for a year.
 You may be eligible for early reinstatement.
 However, you would need to speak with a DUI attorney to fully understand your options.

 What Is the Process After Your License Is Revoked, and What Is an Express Consent Hearing?